0xMishee/0xmishee.github.io/_drafts/2025-04-13-token-manipulation.md

 As I wrote earlier, an access token serves as an identifier for the privileges and permissions granted to its holder.
 When a user or entity authenticates with a system, it establishes a session known as a **logon session**.
 Each logon session is uniquely identified by a **64-bit Locally Unique Identifier (LUID)**.
 This logon authentication ID acts as a bridge, linking the access token to the corresponding logon session, ensuring that the security context is properly maintained.

 When Windows Vista launched in 2007, Microsoft introduced **User Account Control (UAC)** and **Integrity Levels** as part of a broader effort to improve Windows security.
 Along with these changes came the concept of the **split token**.
-This mechanism allows users in the Administrators group to separate their non-elevated tasks from those requiring administrative privileges—such as `SeDebugPrivilege`.
+This mechanism allows users in the Administrators group to separate their non-elevated tasks from those requiring administrative privileges, such as `SeDebugPrivilege`.

 It’s important to clarify that the term **“split token”** doesn’t literally mean a user has two tokens at all times.
 Instead, it refers to a **filtered token**, which is a type of **restricted token**.
 Restricted tokens have actually been around since Windows 2000, originally intended for sandboxing scenarios (e.g., isolating browser content).
 However, they were rarely used in practice.